Vnukovo Airlines Flight 2806

-Vnukovo Airlines Flight 2806 was a terrorist act carried out by Chechen terrorists from March 15 to March 16, 2001.
+Vnukovo Airlines Flight 2806 was an act of terrorism carried out by three Chechens from March 15 to March 16, 2001.
 During the incident, a Tu-154M airliner of Vnukovo Airlines performing flight VKO-2806 from Istanbul to Moscow was hijacked.
-The hijacked plane landed at Medina airport (Saudi Arabia).
+The hijacked plane landed at Prince Mohammad bin Abdulaziz International Airport in Medina, Saudi Arabia.
 The aircraft was freed following a special forces operation by Saudi Arabia.
 Three people were killed — one passenger, a flight attendant, and the terrorist leader.
+It would be the final hijacking where the hijackers did not plan to kill themselves prior to the September 11 attacks.
+The hijackers were led by Supyan Arsaev, who was accompanied by his two sons.

 Background

 Aircraft

+Cockpit of a Tupolev Tu-154, similar to the one aboard RA-85619.
+The crew held the cockpit door shut manually for 22 hours during the hijacking.

-The Tu-154M with serial number 0738 and factory number 86A738 was manufactured by the Aviakor plant on November 12, 1986.
+The Tu-154M was manufactured by the Aviakor plant in Samara on November 12, 1986.

-From 1986 to 1993, the aircraft belonged to Aeroflot, from 1993 to 1995 to Meta Aviotransport Macedonia, from 1996 to 2000 to Vnukovo Airlines, and from 2002 to 2012 to Sibir (S7).
+From 1986 to 1993, the aircraft belonged to Aeroflot, from 1993 to 1995 to Meta Aviotransport Macedonia, from 1996 to 2000 to Vnukovo Airlines, and from 2002 to 2012 to Sibir (S7 Airlines).

-It was scrapped in 2012 with a total resource of about 50,000 flight hours and 30 years of operation.
+It was scrapped in April 2012 with a total resource of about 50,000 flight hours and 26 years of operation.

 Crew

+A Vnukovo Airlines Tupolev Tu-154M, similar to the aircraft used on Flight 2806.

 The crew of flight VKO-2806 consisted of: